On the Convergence and Calibration of Deep Learning with Differential Privacy: Continuous-time Convergence of DP Gradient Descent

-In this section, we analyze the weight and loss dynamics of DP optimizers with the local or global per-sample clipping, denoted in the subscript, e.g., $\text{DP-SGD}_{local}$ and $\text{DP-SGD}_{global}$.
-Our narrative here focuses on the most widely used DP-GD for the sake of simplicity, and our analysis generalizes to other full-batch DP optimizers such as DP-HeavyBall, DP-RMSprop, and DP-Adam as well, in \Cref{thm:all optimizers} and \Cref{sec:app_optimizers}.
+In this section, we analyze the weight dynamics and loss dynamics of DP-GD with an arbitrary clipping function in \textit{continuous-time} analysis.
+That is, we study only the gradient flow of the training dynamics as the learning rate $\eta$ tends to 0.
+Our analysis can generalize to other optimizers such as DP-SGD, DP-HeavyBall, and DP-Adam.